Carolyn Harris

 Carolyn Harris (born 18 September 1960) is a Welsh politician serving as Deputy Leader of Welsh Labour since 2018.
-She has been Member of Parliament (MP) for Swansea East since 2015.
+She has been Member of Parliament (MP) for Neath and Swansea East, previously Swansea East since 2015.

 Harris served as Shadow Minister for Safeguarding and Vulnerability from 2016 to 2017, and a junior Shadow Minister for Women and Equalities from 2017 to 2020.
 She was Parliamentary Private Secretary to the Leader of the Opposition, Keir Starmer, from 2020 to 2021.

 Early life and career

 Harris was born on 18 September 1960 in Swansea, Wales.
 She attended Swansea University from 1994 to 1998, where she studied a joint degree in Social History and Social Policy.

 Following university, Harris worked for Swansea-based community projects such as the Guiding Hand Association and the Joshua Foundation.
 She has previously worked as a barmaid and a dinner lady.
 Before her election to the Commons, she was a Parliamentary assistant to her predecessor, Siân James.